-The profiles of the Directors seeking for re-election are set out in the Directors' Profile section of the Company's Annual Report 2022.
+The profiles of the Directors seeking for re-election are set out in the Directors' Profile section of the Company's Annual Report 2023.
 In accordance with Clause 109 of the Company's Constitution, an election of Directors shall take place every year.
 One-third (1/3) of the Directors for the time being, or, if their number is not three (3) or a multiple of three (3), then the number nearest to one-third (1/3) shall retire from office and be eligible for re-election provided always that all the Directors shall retire from office once at least in each three (3) years but shall be eligible for re-election.
-Hj.
-Ariffin Bin Abdul Aziz (Group Executive Director) ("Hj.
-Ariffin"), Hj.
-Ahmad Bin Khalid (Non-Independent Non-Executive Director) ("Hj.
-Ahmad Khalid"), and Loo Sooi Guan (Executive Director) ("Mr. Loo"), being eligible, have offered themselves for re-election.
+Datin Teoh Lian Tin (Executive Director) ("Datuk Hong"), being eligible, have offered themselves for re-election.

-The Nomination Committee and the Board had considered and were satisfied with the management and contribution of Hj.
-Ariffin and Mr. Loo.
-The Nomination Committee and the Board had also considered and were satisfied with the commitment and contribution of Hj.
-Ahmad Khalid.
+The Nomination Committee and the Board of Directors ("Board") had considered and were satisfied with the management and contribution of Datin Teoh.
+The Nomination Committee and the Board had also considered and were satisfied with the commitment and contribution of Datuk Hong.